orb-community/orb-website/docs/docs.md

          id: "AGENT_UUID"
          key: "AGENT_KEY_UUID"
          channel_id: "AGENT_CHANNEL_UUID"
+   backends:
+      pktvisor:
+      binary: "/usr/local/sbin/pktvisord"
+      # this example assumes the file is saved as agent.yaml.
+If your file has another name, you must replace it with the proper name
+      config_file: "/usr/local/orb/etc/agent.yaml"
 ```

 You must mount your configuration file into the `orb-agent` container.
 For example, if your configuration file